preciofishbone/OmniaDocs/quality-management/author/deviations-improvements/index.rst

 .. image:: feedback-actions-saved.png

-To edit an action, just click on it and the sam fields as decribed above will be available.
+To edit an action, just click on it and the same fields as decribed above will be available.

 History
 --------